 Anyway, back to window treatment reality.
 Cave dwellers kind of set the course for window treatments.
 They were always fiddling around with covers for cave entrances using hides, brush, or wood.

 Once we got into huts, we developed holes in walls to see what was out there in the woods on the blindsides of the house.
-Always a nice gut checks to look around before charging out the front door.
+Always a nice gut check to look around before charging out the front door.
 Now as much as we wanted to look outside, we hated those bare holes.
 They were drafty and we hated drafts.
 That’s why we did not have doors on every wall.
 Big doors made big drafts and smaller windows made smaller drafts.
 Finicky forefathers!
 Things were always too cold or too hot.
 So, one day a really smart Neanderthal, no doubt a woman (we did say smart), began covering those drafty holes in the wall.

 Our first window coverings were hides and crude shutters made of scavenged wood or woven reeds.
 We tended to prefer hides ‘cause we could easily swipe them aside.
 Different hides gave us levels of control.
 Heavier hides held out the wind and cold better, while thinner hides were easier to move and adjust for more or less light to enter.